jethavabhavin/delete-order/README.md

 * Compatible with Magento 2.2.x versions in Community Editions

 ## Future Enhancement
-* Add delete order role back feature so the admin can easily get back all delete order data to the system.
+* Add delete order role back feature so the admin can easily get back all deleted order data to the system.
-* Report for delete order so the admin finds who delete a record and on which date.
+* Report for delete order so the admin will able to find who delete a record and on which date.

 # Deployment
 ## System requirements